-- 20. In the tree at the left click on Window 1 to select it. - 21.
-From the right mouse menu select Add Plot Plot.
+- 17. In the tree at the left click on Window 1 to select it. - From the right mouse menu select Add Plot Plot and change its name to Second Plot (right mouse menu - Rename).

 Now a second plot will be visible.